Workata/firepages/README.md

 # firepages [WIP]
-Dummy TODO app, the point is to create (and host) fully functioning web application for FREE using github pages and firebase.
-On top of that any secret keys should be stored using github encrypted secrets.
+Dummy TODO app, the point is to create (and host) fully functioning (and secure) web application for FREE using github pages and firebase.
+On top of that any secret keys (or other sensitive data) should be stored using github encrypted secrets.

 ## Reference